mcereal/botty/README.md

 ## Requirements

-**github-pr-review-bot** is currently running on Go version 1.18.
+**botty** is currently running on Go version 1.18.
 You must have this installed to run.
 Optionally you can [install nodemon](https://www.npmjs.com/package/nodemon) **globally** if you want to hot reload the project on file save.
 You will have to have [Node.js](https://nodejs.org/en/download/) installed if you want to do this.

 _note: Using nodemon is optional, it just makes it easy while developing._